 To Get Ahead, You Still Need to Dress Up For Work

-As more employers scale back regulations on what employees wear to work, we happily trade our professional attire for yoga pants and graphic Tees.
+As more employers scale back regulations on professional attire at work, we happily trade our professional attire for yoga pants and graphic Tees.

 Corporate offices are in search of that entrepreneurial magic.
 Translating to a workplace so comfortable and open that it inspires innovation and collaboration.